 There are no specific quantities given in this recipe because they’re not really needed.
 Focus on the asparagus and everything will turn out fine.
 You can easily substitute Parmigiano, ricotta salata, or even aged gouda for the pecorino, or just skip the cheese entirely and focus on the asparagus.

-- Fresh thin young asparagus, trimmed
+- 2 dozen spears fresh thin young asparagus, trimmed

 - Salt and fresh ground black pepper

-- Pecorino Romano cheese, shaved
+- 1/4 cup Pecorino Romano cheese, shaved